 EMPLOYEE NET PROMOTER SCORE

-Leadership is the foundation for positive employee experiences. recognising people for their contributions highlights and connects their achievements to the organisation’s purpose and their teams.
+Leadership is the foundation for positive employee experiences.
+Recognising people for their contributions highlights and connects their achievements to the organisation’s purpose and their teams.
 When employees experience modern leadership and integrated recognition, the odds of satisfying all three needs increase:

 It’s common knowledge that employee appreciation significantly impacts workplace culture, but this year, we had a breakthrough: Empirical evidence that a causal relationship exists between peer recognition and connection.
 Specifically, we conducted an experiment that demonstrates employees who are recognized for extra effort are more likely to feel a stronger connection, help their colleagues succeed again, and, ultimately, produce great work.
 Equally enlightening, recognition that includes both a public and monetary (points-based) component proves to be far more effective.